eclipxe13/engineworks-progress-status/README.md

 [![Total Downloads][badge-downloads]][downloads]

 Use this library to track progress on long tasks.
 This library uses the SPL clasess for Subject Observer pattern.
-The subject is the Progress object, the observer get notified when the status change.
+The subject is the Progress object, the observer get notified when the status changes.

 # Instalation